ov-sa/Assetify.library/README.md

 **Assetify Library** is a open-source custom asset loading library made by **Aviril** for [Multi Theft Auto \(MTA\)](https://multitheftauto.com/).

-**Assetify** powered by [Graphify](https://raw.githubusercontent.com/ov-sa/Graphify-Library) combines custom asset loading/unloading, rendering techniques towards gamemode perspective for efficient & faster asset manipulation, giving you the full capabilities to customize the environment without stressing about performances issues, since the library is developed with '**Performance-First**' in mind!
+**Assetify** combines custom asset loading/unloading, rendering techniques towards gamemode perspective for efficient & faster asset manipulation, giving you the full capabilities to customize the environment without stressing about performances issues, since the library is developed with '**Performance-First**' in mind!

 **"Tired of replacing objects?"** Assetify helps you to ditch native inefficient method by using asset-pack method to load your assets without even touching the default ones!